laurenttandika/qnox_flutterwave/README.md

 # Qnox Flutterwave (V4) PHP SDK

-Packagist library that will wrap the Flutterwave v4 APIs for PHP and Laravel projects.
-The codebase is in early scaffolding; the public API may change until a stable release lands.
+Packagist-friendly SDK that wraps the Flutterwave v4 APIs for PHP and Laravel projects.
+Class/file names are prefixed with `Qnox` to avoid collisions with other packages.

 ## Requirements
 - PHP 8.1+
 - Laravel 10 or 11 (optional; for auto-discovery)
-- `guzzlehttp/guzzle` ^7 (installed via composer)
+- `guzzlehttp/guzzle` ^7

 ## Installation
 ```bash